-Rare and Exotic Citrus Trees:
+Rare and Exotic Citrus Trees You Can Grow

 Australian Finger lime: Australian Finger limes while rare and exotic here in the US, grow wild in the subtropical coastal region of Australia.
 Finger limes produce pinky-shaped fruits that are packed with lime juice vesicles that offer a unique limey caviar experience when eaten or used to freshen up your favorite recipes.
 This exotic variety has uniquely small dime-sized leaves that make for a beautiful ornamental tree or shrub as well.